 12. WHAT IS THE HARDEST PART ABOUT PUBLIC SPEAKING?

-It depends on the individual.
-But two particular things that a lot of people struggle with as regards public speaking is overcoming the stage fright and getting and keeping the attention of the audience.
+There are two particular things that most people struggle with as regards public speaking one is overcoming the stage fright and the other is getting and keeping the attention of the audience.

 13. WHAT ARE THE SPEECH TACTICS OF THE BEST PUBLIC SPEAKERS?